 In August 2021, Epizyme and Hutchmed entered a partnership for research, development, manufacturing and commercialisation of Tazverik in Greater China, including mainland China, Hong Kong, Macau and Taiwan.

-Tazverik also received orphan drug designation.
+Tazverik has also received orphan drug designation.
 It is available as oral, twice daily film-coated, red, round, biconvex shaped tablets in 200mg strength.

-More than 90% of patients with epithelioid sarcoma have a genetic mutation called loss of INI-1 gene function, which makes the patient responsive to tazemetostat.
+More than 90% of patients with epithelioid sarcoma have a genetic mutation called the loss of INI-1 gene function, which makes the patient responsive to tazemetostat.

-A total of 250 patients enrolled in the clinical study; 62 patients in Cohort 5 received 800mg Tazverik twice daily until disease headway or increase in toxicity to an unacceptable level.
+A total of 250 patients were enrolled in EZH-202, with 62 patients in Cohort Five receiving 800mg Tazverik twice daily until disease headway or toxicity increased to an unacceptable level.

-The primary goal of the study was to evaluate the overall response rate and duration of response in patients every eight weeks.
+The primary goal of the study was to evaluate the overall response rate (ORR) and duration of response in patients every eight weeks.